Settorezero/Arlok/cad/stl/readme.md

 Front side is the one with the arrow on top.
 On front side there are two slotted holes: they are used, eventually, for attaching the Cytron Makerline module used for the line follower example.
 Servos must be mounted on top placing them in the grooves and having the shaft towards the front.

 ### <a name="platetop"></a>Plate Top
-You'll mount the Maker UNO board on top using 4 8mm or 10mm spacers.
+You'll mount the Arduino board on top using 4 8mm or 10mm spacers.
 The two lateral wings will hold the 4AA battery holder in place.
+The alternative part `Plate Top for 1S battery Display` has to be used in case you're powering Arlok using the LiPo battery and you want to include a fancy "Battery Display" for showing the 18650 charging level.
+See the document [lipo_mod.md](../../docs/lipo_mod.md) document for further details.

 ### <a name="servobrackets"></a>Servo Brackets
 Bracket to hold in place the 2 servos: there is no need to attach servo to the bracket with screws even there are holes (they're placed there only for reference).